-The submission period for the 2020 Recognition Awards is now open.
-Submissions and nominations will be accepted through September 6, 2019.
+The submission period for the 2020 Recognition Awards has been extended.
+Submissions and nominations will now be accepted through Monday, September 9, 2019 at 5:00 PM ET.
 Select the awards below to learn more.

 For inquires about the process, please contact Maggie Kebler-Bullock.

 ASTS is grateful to Veloxis Pharmaceuticals for helping support our 2020 Recognition Awards Program.